-Subdivision (g) is new.
-It provides that an agency is not subject to rulemaking requirements where stating the only legally tenable interpretation of a provision of law.
+Subdivision (g) establishes a new exception for an agency statement that is the only legally tenable interpretation of a provision of law.
 This codifies the practice of the Office of Administrative Law.
-See, e.g., OAL Determination Number 1 of 1993 at 36 ("We agree that the challenged rule would not constitute a 'regulation' if it were merely a restatement of law or the only tenable interpretation of the law.")
+See, e.g., 1993 OAL Determination No. 1 at 36 ("We agree that the challenged rule would not constitute a 'regulation' if it were ... the only tenable interpretation of the law.")